Every challenge and every solution is unique.

 Semper Fi Fund Kids Camp

-Unfortunately, the stress experienced by the child of a wounded, injured or critically ill service member is sometimes overlooked.
+The stress experienced by the child of a wounded, injured or critically ill service member is sometimes overlooked.
 The SFF hopes to alleviate this stress by providing a week of growth through adventure where campers are matched up with motivated high school student mentors.
 Together they will not only build confidence through activities, but also develop tools to be successful in school and life.